InQuest/omnibus/docs/interactivecli.rst

 Overview
 --------
-Omnibus is controlled through the interactive command line script `omnibus-cli.py`.
+Omnibus is controlled through the interactive command line script ``omnibus-cli.py``.
 When you first run the CLI, you'll be greeted by a help menu with some basic information.

 Omnibus tries to use commands that mimic some common Linux commands for familiarity and ease of use.
 For example, the command ``cat`` to show information about an artifact, ``rm`` to remove an artifact from the database, ``ls`` for view current session artifacts, and output redirection support for any command using the `>` operator.

-An example screenshot below shows starting the application with the ``debug`` argument, which I highly recommend in order to get full Python tracebacks on any potential exceptions or crashes, and the basics of viewing commands, creating a session, and adding new artifacts for investigation:
+An example screenshot below shows starting the application with the ``--debug`` argument, which I highly recommend in order to get full Python tracebacks on any potential exceptions or crashes, and the basics of viewing commands, creating a session, and adding new artifacts for investigation:

 .. image:: images/omnibus-shell.png